 90. Land Bank not affected by this Act

-The provisions of this Act shall not affect the provisions of any other law which confer powers and impose duties upon the Land and Agricultural Bank of South Africa or the Land and Agricultural Bank of South West Africa in relation to any property belonging to an insolvent estate.
+The provisions of this Act shall not affect the provisions of any other law which confer powers and impose duties upon the Land and Agricultural Bank of South Africa in relation to any property belonging to an insolvent estate.